 8. Disable Comments on Media Attachments

-WordPress automatically creates an attachment page for each image and media file that you upload to your website.
+WordPress automatically creates an attachment page for each image and media file you upload to your website.
 Users can leave comments on these pages.

 This can be useful if images are a central part of your content.
 If not, it’s just another opportunity for spammers.
 If you don’t need users to comment on images, then you should turn off comments on media attachments.

 The easiest way to do this is by installing and activating the Disable Comments plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to go to the Settings » Disable Comments page and check the box next to ‘Media’ option.
+Upon activation, you need to go to the Settings » Disable Comments page and check the box next to the ‘Media’ option.

 Make sure you click on the ‘Save Changes’ button to store your settings.
 The plugin will now disable comments on your WordPress media files and attachments.